erjank/teaching/live.md

 > become confused (particularly if the window is hosting an
 > interactive interpreter prompt for Python or some other language as
 > well as running shell commands and hosting an editor).

+## Double Devices

+Many instructors now use two devices when teaching: a laptop plugged into the projector for learners to see, and a tablet beside it on which they can view their notes and the shared notes that the learners are taking.
+This seems to be more reliable than displaying one virtual desktop while flipping back and forth to another.

 ## Use Illustrations